INTERNSHIP GUIDELINES

 - Clear indication of available start date and desired end date.

-- FOR STUDENTS: Every intern applicant from outside New Orleans must include a letter from his/her parent or guardian indicating that he/she knows the student is applying for an unpaid internship in New Orleans.
+- FOR STUDENTS: Every intern applicant under the age of 21 from outside New Orleans must include a letter from his/her parent or guardian indicating that he/she knows the student is applying for a paid internship in New Orleans.

 Submissions can be sent via e-mail in Microsoft Word format.
 Attachments should be numbered and named per the applicant’s last name.
 For example: Smith1.doc, Smith2.doc.
 E-mail submissions should state the total number of included attachments.